 Although investing can seem easy when you’re investing in funds, especially in a steadily rising multiyear bull market, picking individual winning stocks is an art form all its own.

 For that reason, we’ve compiled this step-by-step guide to buying your first stock.
 It’s an overview designed for a beginner, and you’ll learn a lot more as you move forward.
 But there are certain things only real-world experience can teach you.
-Until then, this guide can help get you started.
+Until then, this guide can help get you started investing in stocks.

 Choose an Investment Brokerage